 In addition to ensuring compliance, we’ll work to ensure as many sectors and businesses as possible will go even further.
 Sector plans will also identify voluntary opportunities that businesses within sectors might choose to take to move beyond compliance.
 This means voluntarily choosing to do more than is required by law that benefits the environment while also meeting other social and economic objectives for a business.
 Beyond compliance opportunities might include improving resource efficiency, reducing input use or identifying new markets for by-products.
 We will work with partner organisations to help interested businesses achieve these kinds of beyond compliance opportunities.

 We have produced 16 sector plans (in final and draft format) and have identified a further 17 sectors that we would like to develop sector plans for by March 2021.
 The development of the plans will be phased between now and March 2021.
-For some plans, the scoping and development phase will start now, and for others this phase will start in early 2020.
+For some plans, the scoping and development phase has already started, and for others this phase will start during 2020.

 The early stages of sector plan development will involve engaging with stakeholders to scope out each sector.
 This might mean that the list of sectors we’ve identified could change as we learn more.
 Close working with stakeholders during the plan’s development is essential if sector plans are to be successful and realistic.